TTovi

 Frequently asked questions

-What motor skills activities are appropriate for 3 year olds?
+What motor skills activities work best for a 3 year old?

-How long should a 3 year old do motor skills activities?
+How long will a 3 year old stay with a motor skills activity?

-Do I need special materials for motor skills activities?
+Do I need to buy anything for these motor skills activities?

 Two activities.
 Every morning.